frankframework/frank-manual/docs/source/helloLarva.rst

 project directory.
 To build a scenario, you need a properties file <your-scenario-name>.properties within a parent directory that holds a group of scenarios.
-To build a (trivial) Larva test of the Hello adapter, you can create the file "<your-project-directory>/tests/Hello/scenario01.properties".
+To build a (trivial) Larva test of the Hello World adapter, you can create the file "<your-project-directory>/tests/Hello/scenario01.properties".